rsgcata/go-cli-command/README.md

    registry.Register(lockableCmd)
    ```

 The helper uses file locks to ensure that only one instance of the command can run at a time, even across different processes.
+When a command is locked, the `Exec` method will return a `CommandLocked` error.

 #### CommandWithoutFlags